Astig-1982/The-Quiz-Project/README.md

 During the development of this project I was fortunate enough not to encounter many bugs.

-* I did encounter 1 bug, which I mentioned before at the testing section (as it was discovered when I was testing and going over my HTML code).
+* I did encounter 1 bug which I mentioned before at the testing section (as it was discovered when I was testing and going over my HTML code).
 It was at the main section, where more than 12 columns were nested into a row.
 As mentioned the error has been corrected.

 ### Known Bug:

 * There is unfortunately a known bug - if it's actually appropiate to call it this way.
 I have noticed towards the end of my project that I have used an old version of bootstrap.
 I have immediately changed with the latest version.
 However, as expected, the entire structure of the DOM has modified.
-Being very limited with time I couldn't redo the entire code, my deaddline for the completion of the project being very close.
-Rest assured that I will change to the latest version and of course, the appereance and functionality of the game will remained unaltered.
+Being very limited with time I couldn't redo the entire code, my deadline for the completion of the project being very close.
+Rest assured that I will change to the latest version and, of course, the appereance and functionality of the game will remain unaltered.

 There are no other known bugs.

 ## Deployment:

-The Quiz Project was developed on GitPod using git and GitHub to host the repository.
+**The Quiz Project** was developed on GitPod using git and GitHub to host the repository.

 I have made the following steps during the deployment of **The Quiz Project** using GitHub: